 The number of KPs continues to grow over time.
-The PEN® team uses member input from the "submit a practice question" feature on the PEN® site, feedback from the dietitian call centers which utilize PEN® as their database (Dial-a-Dietitian in BC and Dietitian Advisory Service in Ontario), and the criteria adapted from a practice guideline scorecard developed by P Splett1 to help establish which pathways or questions will receive immediate priority.
+The PEN® team uses member input from the "submit a practice question" feature on the PEN® site, feedback from the dietitian call centers which utilize PEN® as their database and the criteria adapted from a practice guideline scorecard developed by P Splett to help establish which pathways or questions will receive immediate priority.